3609-3687 Arbutus St rezoning application

 Really great to see more housing for moderate income earners.
 Is it too late in the process to increase the overall building height/design so even more homes can fit on this property?

-A.G. asked over 3 years ago
+A.G. asked about 4 years ago

 The Affordable Housing Choices Interim Rezoning Policy allows for at most 6-storeys in this location.
 It is not possible to go higher at this time